christopherallanperry/christopherallanperry.github.io/_projects/project_04.md

 ![IMAGE]()

 ### Successes
-- Building an API to house the locations to be placed on the map, and getting this seeded with suitable data
-- Creating a re-useable (DRY) function for creating a modal where required
-- Learning how the Google Maps API works, and seeing the extent to which it can be manipulated
+- TBD

 ### Challenges
-- Working with a single `client.js` file that contained API, map, template and application logic
-- Developing a good understanding of MVC build patterns and the way which they are structured
-- Time constraints involved in creating a minimum viable product
+- TBD

 ![IMAGE]()

 ### Future Development
-- Add the ability to upload images
-- Enhance the 'admin' functionality and backend management tools
+- TBD

 ### Live Version
-- a live version of the app can be found on Heroku at ['Photo Walk'](https://fierce-fortress-98221.herokuapp.com/)
+- a live version of the app can be found on Heroku at ['Our Survey Said'](https://chris-perry-wdi-project-4.herokuapp.com/)
+- The code for the app can be located on ['GitHub' - 'WDI_PROJECT_4 - client'](https://github.com/christopherallanperry/wdi_project_4-client)
-- The code for the app can be located on ['GitHub' - 'WDI_PROJECT_4'](https://github.com/christopherallanperry/WDI_PROJECT_3)
+- The code for the app can be located on ['GitHub' - 'WDI_PROJECT_4 - api'](https://github.com/christopherallanperry/wdi_project_4-api)
-- To get started, register on the site as a new user
+- To get started, register on the site as a new user, create a new survey, then select one or more question types, provide a suitable question and click 'Save Question'

 ![IMAGE]()